 The Property Transfer Tax consists of an excise tax on the privilege of transferring real estate to be paid to the State and an excise tax to be paid to the county where the transfer is recorded.
 Both the State and county excise tax are paid to the county clerk.
-There are many exemptions to the tax, which can be categorized as follows:
+There are many exemptions to the tax.
+Some are transfers to or from governmental bodies while others are transfers between related parties.